Azure/azure-storage-fuse/TSG.md

 **9. Unable to list files/directories for non-HNS (flat-namespace) accounts**

 For non-HNS accounts blobfuse expects special directory marker files to exist in container to identify a directory.
-If these files do not exists then `virtual-directory: true` in `azstorage` section is required.
+If these files do not exist then `virtual-directory: true` in `azstorage` section is required.

 # Problems with build
 Make sure you have correctly setup your GO dev environment.
 Ensure you have installed fuse3/2 for example: